-Start Small Before Expanding Your Diamond Jewelry Collection
+1. Start Small Before Expanding Your Natural Diamond Jewelry Collection

 A good place to begin: the eternal signet ring.
 For centuries, the style was engraved with monograms or family crests, and signified a posh pedigree.
 Though as of late they’ve transformed into fashion statements, the swanky appeal is as alive as ever.
 Case in point: Stone & Strand’s diamond-encrusted signet ring, which strikes just the right balance between aristocratic and cool; I’d wear one as a pinky ring for a flicker of subtle shine.

 To push the diamond earring envelope a degree further, try a style that combines natural diamonds with a slinky chain.
-Among its encyclopedic offerings, The Last Line is a label that boasts several variations on that theme; the Diamond Stud earring and Sphere Chain earring has a series of five delicate diamonds along its length, emerging a cross between a traditional stud and supple hoop earring.
+Among its encyclopedic offerings, The Last Line is a label that boasts several affordable diamond jewelry options on that theme.
+Try out the Diamond Stud earring and Sphere Chain earring which has a series of five delicate diamonds along its length, emerging a cross between a traditional stud and supple hoop earring.